Still Life with Cheeses, Almonds and Pretzels: Painting

 Clara Peeters specialised in still lifes with beautiful objects, delicious fruits and expensive food.
 This type of still life is called "banketje" (banquet) in Dutch.
 The symbolism of these paintings is not fully known.

-In this painting, in addition to the objects named in the title, there are also curls of butter, figs and a bread roll.
+In this painting, in addition to the objects named in the title, there are also curls of butter, figs, dates and a bread roll.
 In the background is a gold-plated Venetian glass.
-The almonds and figs are lying in a dish of Chinese Wanli porcelain.
+The almonds, figs and dates are lying in a dish of Chinese Wanli porcelain.
 Peeters often used the objects in this painting in her still lifes.

 Peeters has painted her own portrait reflected in the cover of the "bartmann" jug behind the cheese.
 She thus followed the example of Jan van Eyck, who painted his self-portrait in the mirror in his 1434 Arnolfini Portrait.
 Peeters made a total of seven self-portraits, including this one.

 Provenance

 The early history of the painting is not known.
 It was held in a private collection in France from 1920 until it was auctioned at Drouot-Richelieu in Paris in 1998.
 It was bought by the Richard Green Gallery, and sold to a US private collector in 2000.
 The painting was acquired by the Mauritshuis museum in The Hague in June 2012.
 The sale was made possible by the support of the Vereniging Rembrandt (and its A.M.
 Roeters van Lennep Fonds, Utrechtse Rembrandt Cirkel and the Caius Fonds).